sachaker/sachaker.github.io/thoughts.md

 Now, things have improved a lot with regards to computing power since those early days but the reality is that the fundamentals of ANNs haven't witnessed the same growth.

 What we see is that, despite the fact that we can reach unprecedented [network depth](https://towardsdatascience.com/gating-and-depth-in-neural-networks-b2c66ae74c45), performance just doesn't scale.
-Take a look at how performance can actually get worse by adding layers (it's clear that a network with connectivity as its only parameter is insufficient to generate the complexity of the brain):
+Take a look at how performance can actually get worse by adding layers, it's clear that a network with connectivity as its only parameter is insufficient to generate the complexity of the brain:

 <p align="center">
 	<b>Deeper version of network does worse at image classification</b>